Cathedral of Saint Archangel Michael, Belgrade: Old church

-Today, the bell of the old cathedral church is situated in the bell tower of the Church of the Ascension (1863) along with four more historical bells, different in size and origin.
+Today, the bell of the old cathedral church is situated in the bell tower of the Church of the Ascension along with four more historical bells, different in size and origin.
 This bell sounded for the first time on 15 February 1830 when Serbian Princedom got its autonomy.
 Destroyed and repaired, the old church had struggled until 22 June 1836, when, after numerous discussions, Prince Miloš ordered the church to be torn down and a new one constructed.
 Construction of the new cathedral church had begun on 28 April 1837.
 Its foundations were consecrated on 15 July 1837, a contemporary described as an exceptional happening, witnessed by Metropolitan Petar Jovanović, Church dignitaries of high rank, Princess Ljubica and successors Milan and Mihailo, serfs, children and "folk of both sexes".
 The cannons were roaring and people were saying "church blessing this happy and happier time".
-On the day of patron's feast day of the church, St. Archangel Michael, on 8 November 1845, Metropolitan Petar Jovanović has consecrated the finished church and served the first liturgy in it.
+On the day of patron's feast day of the church, St. Archangel Michael, on 8 November 1845, Metropolitan Petar Jovanović has consecrated the finished church and served the first liturgy.